Big Impact Despite a Small Size: Leveraging Community Partnerships to Achieve Better Results

 Being such a small organization, Urban Abundance is fortunate to have several community partners that aid the non-profit in accomplishing the work they want to do for the community throughout the year.
 This takes different forms depending on the season:

-Summer: During summer months, there isn’t as much maintenance work to be done in the community orchards, and Urban Abundance’s focus becomes preparing for harvest season and promoting Pick-a-Pear-a-thon, for which community partnerships take on a different form and often are excited to participate in helping fundraise.
+Summer: During summer months, there isn’t as much maintenance work to be done in the community orchards, and Urban Abundance’s focus becomes preparing for harvest season and promoting Pick-a-Pear-a-thon, for which community partnerships take on a different form.
+Groups are often excited to participate in fundraising for this event.
 In 2019, a local restaurant/pub offered to host a kickoff party for Pick-a-Pear-a-thon, from which they donated all the proceeds to the organization.
 This party was also supported by local farmers, who donated produce for a special menu at the event, and other local businesses who donated raffle prizes.
 In all, events like this work well for generating community excitement for harvest season, rallying volunteers, and spreading the word about what the organization is up to that year.

-Fall (harvest season): Throughout harvest season (July-October), Urban Abundance gets support from the same organizations who also send out groups of volunteers during the off season, as well as a core volunteer in Felida who always loans his trailer for use and helps transport fruit during the harvest of Foley Community Orchard during Pick-a-Pear-a-thon.
-Developing relationships with AmeriCorps who work with the Clark County Food Bank has also been very helpful in the past to process fruit donations and sometimes help transport fruit on weekends or after hours on weekdays, but this fully depends on the AmeriCorps’ willingness to stay during their off time.
-VISTA can usually also use milk crates and banana boxes from the Clark County Food Bank to put the harvest in for transport, but in the times that the Food Bank’s AmeriCorps is unavailable to help transport in their truck, Urban Abundance’s VISTA must use their personal vehicle and/or enlist transport help from volunteers on site that day.
-Looking to the future, Urban Abundance hopes to secure a more consistent form of fruit transportation, whether that be getting a staff person trained to drive the CC Food Bank’s truck, or securing a vehicle donation from a local dealership.
+Fall (harvest season): Throughout harvest season (July-October), Urban Abundance gets support from the same organizations who also send out groups of volunteers during the offseason.
+They also typically collaborate with a core volunteer in Felida who always loans his trailer for use and helps transport fruit in the Foley Community Orchard harvest during Pick-a-Pear-a-thon.
+Developing relationships with AmeriCorps folks who work with the Clark County Food Bank has also been very helpful in the past to process fruit donations and sometimes help transport fruit on weekends or after hours on weekdays—but this fully depends on their willingness to stay during their off time.
+VISTA can usually also use milk crates and banana boxes from the Clark County Food Bank to put the harvest in for transport, but in the times that the Food Bank’s AmeriCorps members are unavailable to help transport in their truck, Urban Abundance’s VISTA must use their personal vehicle and/or enlist transport help from volunteers on site that day.
+Looking to the future, Urban Abundance hopes to secure a more consistent form of fruit transportation, whether that be getting a staff person trained to drive the CC Food Bank’s truck or securing a vehicle donation from a local dealership.